Icinga/icinga2/doc/7-migration.md

     include "conf.d/*.conf"

-If you want to include files and directories recursively, you need to define a separate option and add the directory and an option pattern.
+If you want to include files and directories recursively, you need to define a separate option and add the directory and an optional pattern.

-    include_recursive "conf.d" "*.conf"
+    include_recursive "conf.d"

 A global search path for includes is available for advanced features like the Icinga Template Library (ITL) or additional monitoring plugins check